muratk5n/thirdwave/en/README.md

 ---

 Canadian Greens need a little disrupting.
-They are stuck on 2010s Dem shitlib playbook - being audacious on hopeful sounding shit.
+They are copying 2010s Dem shitlib playbook - being audacious on hopeful sounding shit.
 If it sounds audacious it's a sign you must grind it.
 Sprinkle a little 'grassroots imploration' to cover your ass, you are done.
 Politics of